1986 World Rally Championship

 The 1986 World Rally Championship was the 14th season of the Fédération Internationale de l'Automobile (FIA) World Rally Championship (WRC).
 The season consisted of 13 rallies, including all twelve venues of the previous season as well as the addition of the Olympus Rally.
 This marked the return of the WRC to the United States and North America, as well as the first world rally to be held on the western side of the continent.
 The December rally would also be the only WRC event to feature Group B competition in the United States.

 The 1986 season was notable for being the last World Rally Championship season driven with the popular Group B rally cars, which were banned after the fatal crashes at the Rally Portugal, where three spectators were killed and more than 30 injured, and at the Tour de Corse, where Henri Toivonen and his co-driver Sergio Cresto died in a fireball accident.
 This was the year where Group B (first introduced in 1982) was at its peak, and the 1986 season saw some of the most powerful and sophisticated rally cars ever built, some of which were mid-engined, like the Lancia Delta S4 and the Ford RS200.
 The drivers' championship was won by Peugeot's Juha Kankkunen, followed by two other "Flying Finns", Lancia's Markku Alén and Kankkunen's teammate Timo Salonen.
 The manufacturers' title was taken by Peugeot, after a close battle with the Martini-sponsored Lancia team.

+Eventual champion Juha Kankkunen driving a Peugeot 205 Turbo 16 E2 at the 1986 Rallye Sanremo.